apietrelli/myVCF/docs/feature.rst

 Variant view
 ^^^^^^^^^^^^

-Variant view directly connected the single variant with the additional information contained in the VCF file uploaded and stored in myVCF databese.
+Variant view directly connectes the single variant with the additional information contained in the VCF file uploaded and stored in myVCF database.

-The variant page links additional information about the frequency of the searched variation interrogatong the principal available population frequencies database:
+The variant page links additional information about the allele frequency of the searched variation by interrogating all the principal population frequency database:

 - **ExAC**
 - **ESP**